sass/sass/doc-src/SASS_CHANGELOG.md

 * Properly compile files in parent directories with `--watch` and `--update`.

+* Properly null out options in mixin definitions before caching them.
+This fixes a caching bug that has been plaguing some Rails 3.1 users.

 ## 3.1.7

 * Don't crash when doing certain operations with `@function`s.